kevinmarx/kevinmarx.github.io/_posts/writings/2013-11-02-agile-as-a-four-letter-word.md

 title: Agile Is A Four Letter Word
 contrast: dark
 duration: 9
-excerpt: You keep using that word, I do not thing it means what you think it means.
+excerpt: You keep using that word, I do not think it means what you think it means.
 categories: writings
 comments: true
 ---